aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/04-slide-in-on-scroll.md

 # 04: Intersection Observer: slide in on scroll

-The Intersection Observer API is used to observe elements, where we wee whether they are in the viewport or not.
+The Intersection Observer API is used to observe elements, where we see whether they are in the viewport or not.

 When observed elements enter and leave the viewport, we can do stuff like add classes, lazy load, and more.

 But with the intersection observer API, you can listen for when observed elements enter and exit the viewport.

+## Observer basics

-## Creating the Observer
+### Creating the Observer

 ```javascript
 const observer = new IntersectionObserver((entries) => {